Mississippi Goddam - Nina Simone (1964)

 Read about how to write a protest song by clicking on the book icon.

 So how did people in the Deep South of the USA cope with their enslavement on the cotton plantations?
 Many tried to escape, which often led to been more vicious punishment if they were caught.
 To this end, a resistance movement was organised which helped arrange the escape.

-This became known as the Underground Railroad, with its most famous leader a woman called Harriet Tubman, herself an escapee from a plantation.
+This became known as the Underground Railroad, with one of its most famous leaders, or conductors, a woman called Harriet Tubman, herself an escapee from a plantation....

 Use the information from the websites on the left and underneath to complete your A3 railroad diagrams displaying how the organisation worked and how Harriet Tubman found freedom and helped others...